ufo-kit/tomoperf/README.md

 ## About

-The `perf` script executes commands described in *runner* specifications which are found in the `runners/` subdirectory and measures the run time.
+The `perf` script executes commands described in *runner* specifications which are found in the `runners/` subdirectory to benchmark certain aspects.
+At the moment, there are two types of benchmarks: performance benchmarks measuring the run-time and quality benchmarks which measure image metrics of the output with a given input.
 For further analysis, the runner name, parameters and the run time are saved in a CSV file.
 The `perf` script works like the Git binary and features three commands: `list`, `run` and `chart`.
 To list all known runners call

     $ ./perf list